adrelanos/aeternity-wiki/Merkle-Trees.md

 In most cases, merkle trees have a branching factor of 2, meaning that each node has up to 2 children.
-They can however use many more child nodes under each node.
+They can, however, use many more child nodes under each node.

 Every Merkle tree has a master hash known as a Merkle root.
 This Merkle